-If you want to obtain a building permit for new home construction, the Homeowner Protection Act states that you must provide proof of being a licensed residential builder and have the home covered by home warranty insurance approval or an exemption.
+If you want to obtain a building permit for new home construction, the Homeowner Protection Act states that you must provide proof of being a licensed residential builder and have the home covered by home warranty insurance approval or an exemption such as an Owner Builder Authorization or Rental Exemption.
 Once your home warranty insurance provider has sealed that, BC Housing will give you a New Home Registration Form as proof.

 Once you register and enrol your project in home warranty insurance a New Home Registration Form will be available to download.
 The Form will act as proof of licensing and home warranty insurance for your municipality or regional district when you apply for a building permit.

 A New Home Registration Form also provides proof that the Act and Regulation exclude you or the home from licensing and/or home warranty insurance requirements.
 Examples of exemptions include an Owner Builder Authorization and a rental exemption.

 Make sure you always bring all the relevant documentation with you.